Discernment Counseling: Support for Couples Facing Uncertainty

 • You want clarity before making a life-changing decision

 This process is best suited for couples who want space for reflection and understanding.
 It is not appropriate when there are ongoing safety concerns or abuse, and safety questions are part of the screening / intake process.
+Click here to learn more about discernment counseling.

 What to Expect in Discernment Counseling

-Discernment counseling is typically brief, lasting one to five sessions.
+Discernment counseling is brief, lasting one to five sessions.
 Each session includes time together as a couple and time individually with the therapist.
+This low-pressure structure allows each partner to speak openly.
+Rather than focusing on blame or problem-solving, we explore:

 • How each of you has experienced the relationship